 Certain statements contained in this MD&A constitute "forward-looking statements" and/or "forward-looking information" within the meaning of applicable securities laws (collectively referred to as forward-looking statements).
 When used in this document, the words "may", "would", "could", "will", "intend", "plan", "anticipate", "believe", "estimate", "expect", and similar expressions, as they relate to Secure, or its management, are intended to identify forward-looking statements.
-Such statements reflect the current views of Secure with respect to future events and operating performance and speak only as of the date of this MD&A. In particular, this MD&A contains forward-looking statements pertaining to: general market conditions; the oil and natural gas industry; activity levels in the oil and gas sector, including drilling levels; commodity prices for oil, natural gas liquids ("NGLs") and natural gas; the increase in the first quarter of 2013 operating days; demand for the Corporation's services; expansion strategy; the amounts of the PRD and DS divisions' 2013 capital budgets and the intended use thereof; debt service; capital expenditures; completion of facilities; future capital needs; access to capital; acquisition strategy; the Corporation's capital spending on the new Rocky Mountain House and Judy Creek, Alberta full service terminals; capital spending on the Kabob and Edson, Alberta SWD's; the construction of landfills at Saddle Hills and Fox Creek, Alberta; capital spending on the Keene and Stanley water disposal facilities in North Dakota; oil purchase and resale revenue; and the completion of the permanent facility.
+Such statements reflect the current views of Secure with respect to future events and operating performance and speak only as of the date of this MD&A. In particular, this MD&A contains forward-looking statements pertaining to: general market conditions; the oil and natural gas industry; activity levels in the oil and gas sector, including drilling levels; commodity prices for oil, natural gas liquids ("NGLs") and natural gas; the increase in the first six months of 2013 operating days; demand for the Corporation's services; expansion strategy; the amounts of the PRD, DS and OS divisions' expanded 2013 capital budgets and the intended use thereof; debt service; capital expenditures; completion of facilities; future capital needs; access to capital; acquisition strategy; the Corporation's capital spending on the new Rocky Mountain House and Judy Creek, Alberta full service terminals; capital spending on the Kindersley, Saskatchewan FST; capital spending on the Kaybob, Alberta SWD; expansion of the new Edson, Alberta SWD to a FST; the construction of landfills at Saddle Hills and Fox Creek, Alberta; the construction of the landfill at 13 Mile in North Dakota; and capital spending on the Keene and Stanley water disposal facilities in North Dakota; oil purchase and resale revenue; and the closing of the acquisition of Target Rentals Ltd.